yeppog/tp/docs/DeveloperGuide.md

 - 2a.
 There are no previously entered commands.

     - 2a1.
 TaskMaster2103 shows an error message.

       Use case ends.

 - 2b.
 The undo limit is reached.

     - 3a1.
 TaskMaster2103 shows an error message.

       Use case ends.

-_{More to be added}_
+#### Use case: UCT08 - Redo previous command

+##### MSS

+1. User requests to undo a previously <u>undone command (UCT07)</u>.

+2. TaskMaster2103 redoes the previously undone command.

+   Use case ends.

+##### Extensions

+- 2a.
+There are no previously undone commands.

+    - 2a1.
+TaskMaster2103 shows an error message.

+      Use case ends.

+- 2b.
+The redo limit is reached.

+    - 3a1.
+TaskMaster2103 shows an error message.

+      Use case ends.

+#### Use case: UCT10 - Purge command

+##### MSS

+1. User requests to <u>filter the list by tag(UCT05)</u>.

+2. TaskMaster2103 shows a list of filtered tasks.

+2. User requests to purge all tasks.

+3. TaskMaster2103 purges all tasks visible under the filter, but not the currently-applied filters.

+   Use case ends.

+##### Extensions

+- 1a.
+User requests to <u>filter the list by done (UCT06)</u>

+  Use case resumes at step 2.

+- 1b.
+User requests to <u>filter the list by keywords (UCT07)</u>

+  Use case resumes at step 2.

+- 2a.
+The list is empty.

+  Use case ends.

 ### Non-Functional Requirements